agathoklisx/libved/README.md

  *   regular expresion.
 As the prerequisity is to be independed (at some point)
  *   from libc, this has to be a minimal external perl like regexp machine.

- * It is published mainly for recording reasons and a couple of egoistic ones.
+ * It is published mainly for recording reasons and a personal one.
  * But mainly because at some point the integration might become very tighted to
  * the environment, and there is no certainity for a satisfactory abstraction.
  * Also because it was written mainly for the C programming language it will
- * (quite probably the next step) integrate the tcc compiler.
+ * integrate the tcc compiler at some point, both in time and space (mean unit).
+ * In short is not suited for nothing more than experinment and maybe and if
+ * there is something that worths at the end, for inspiration.

  * The original purpose was to record the development process so it could be
  * usefull as a (document) reference for an editor implementation, but the